Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-java-overview.md

 ## How Does Atlantis-Java Perform?

-While we don't have full log for post-mortem analysis, the recovered logs have recorded 107 deduplicated PoV submissions from Atlantis to organizers.
+While we don't have full log for post-mortem analysis, the recovered logs have recorded 107 deduplicated PoV submissions (122 in total, 15 submission logs were lost..) from Atlantis to organizers.
 Among them, 23 submissions are of Java CPs and Atlantis-Java submitted 15 of them, which is a strong indicator for its effectiveness.

 ## What's Next